karim-mohamedd/Depi/README.md

 ## Team

-The **Depi-Pipeline** project is managed and maintained by a dedicated team with passion in DevOps, software development, and cloud infrastructure.
+The **Depi-Project** project is managed and maintained by a dedicated team with passion in DevOps, software development, and cloud infrastructure.
 Our team ensures that the pipeline is efficient, reliable, and scalable to support continuous integration and continuous delivery.

 ### Team Members:
 - **Karim Mohamed**